leoqq/CFD_post_processing/README.md

 # CFD_post_processing
-This is a repository for different post-processing code for combustion modelling
+This is a repository for different post-processing code for combustion modelling, the output files can come from any combustion code i.e CONVERGE, Openfoam,  or Fluent .
+The authors have been mainly using CONVERGE

+# Software requirement
+Most of the code is running on Matlab and occasionally it can be python depending on the usasage

 ## How to use this module